PanVova/champ-iasa/README.md

 ## Testing
 The project includes a test suite to ensure the reliability and performance of the application.
 To run the tests, execute `python -m unittest`.

+## Explanation
+### Data aggregation
+Data is aggregated using the NewsAPI, returning the most relevant 10 articles for the last day, month, and week.
+### NLP
+The OpenAI API function calling is used to perform NLP on the articles, generating a summary, sentiment, and keywords.